Kalutara Urban Council

 Kalutura Municipal Council (KMC) is the local authority for the town of Kalutara in the Kalutara District, Western Province, Sri Lanka.
 The KMC is responsible for providing a variety of local public services including roads, sanitation, drains, housing, libraries, public parks and recreational facilities.
 It has 31 councillors elected using an open list proportional representation system.

 History

 The Kalutara Urban Council was established in 1878 as the Kalutara Divisional Health Council.
 The inaugural Divisional Health Council consisted of a chairman, two officers and three elected members.
 The first elected chairman was T. R. Sonders and the first secretary was H. H. Kamoran.

 The Divisional Health Council operated between 1878 and 15 December 1922.

 The first Urban Council meeting was held on 6 January 1923 and the first elected chairman was Arthur D. Abrew.

 The population of the Kalutara Urban Council is 37,081 and the area is 19.8 sqkm.

 Election results

+2025 local government election

+Results of the local government elections held on 6 May 2025.